saltsystemslab/LearnedJoinDiskExp/README.md

 ### Generating reports.
 Once the experiment here, we use `experiments/report.ipynb` as a base template to build exact queries.
 Examples of using this template are in results.

-TODO:
-- [ ] Make reporting friendly to use.
-Right now we use hardcoded scripts in experiments.
-- [ ] Summarize the results from the paper here.